 By now, your child or student has completed five Scratch exercises and is equipped with the skills they will need to build more complex projects!
 We recommend combining the techniques above into a single project to create a more interesting final creation.

 If your child or student thought this was fun and would like to take Scratch classes with a live teacher and other students, check out our incredible library of live online Scratch courses for kids, designed by experts from Google, Stanford, and MIT.
-Or, if they’d like to follow another Scratch guide to make a fun project, check out How To Make A Candy Heart Message Generator In Scratch.
+Or, if they’d like to follow another Scratch guide to keep learning explore some fun beginner Scratch challenges.
 Thanks for reading, and happy coding!

 Written by Matt Schofield, an educator and avid coder.
 After studying Spanish at the University of Pennsylvania, Matt began teaching English as a second language to elementary students in Baltimore.
 In addition to his full-time teaching position, Matt enjoys teaching computer science in the evenings and weekends with Create & Learn.